12542663625254/Temperature_Dependent_Damage_Partition_SX_Nickel_CPFE/README.md

 ## Overview

-The custom material implements a dislocation density-based crystal plasticity constitutive model: a power-law flow rule on the 12 FCC slip systems, forest-dislocation-density evolution, an Armstrong–Frederick back-stress with dynamic and Arrhenius static recovery, a fully implicit local Newton–Raphson stress update, and a consistent algorithmic tangent.
+The custom material implements a dislocation density-based crystal plasticity constitutive model: a power-law flow rule on the 12 FCC slip systems, dislocation-density evolution, an Armstrong–Frederick back-stress with dynamic and Arrhenius static recovery, a fully implicit local Newton–Raphson stress update, and a consistent algorithmic tangent.
 The simulation domain is a 1 µm cubic representative volume element (RVE) meshed with HEX8 elements.

 ---